 - Vector_degenerate(prop) - as matrix listing, it degenerate Vectors to simple list

-- Edg_pol_generate(prop) - define wether it is edges or polygons in list, and terurns tuple as (type,list)
+- Edg_pol_generate(prop) - define whether it is edges or polygons in list, and returns tuple as (type,list)

 - matrixdef(orig, loc, scale, rot, angle, vec_angle=[]) - defines matrix

 - fullList(l, count) - makes list full till some count. last item multiplied to rest of needed length, ie [1,2,3,4] for count 6 will be [1,2,3,4,4,4]

 - match_short(lsts) Shortest list decides output length [[1,2,3,4,5], [10,11]] -> [[1,2], [10, 11]]

 - match_cross2(lsts) cross reference [[1,2], [5,6,7]] ->[[1, 2, 1, 2, 1, 2], [5, 5, 6, 6, 7, 7]]

 - match_long_repeat(lsts) repeat last of shorter list [[1,2,3,4,5] ,[10,11]] -> [[1,2,3,4,5] ,[10,11,10,11,10]]

 - match_long_cycle(lsts) cycle shorts lists [[1,2,3,4,5] ,[10,11]] -> [[1,2,3,4,5] ,[10,11,10,11,10]]